 The General Data Protection Regulation (GDPR)

-Sunningwell Parish Council (SPC) undertakes to collect and use the personal data of residents of the parish who have consented to the holding of specified personal information in compliance with the General Data Protection Regulation (GDPR).
-Our legal basis for processing this data is our legitimate interest as a parish council wishing to communicate with parishioners in order to convey information related to parish council activities which SPC considers to be in the interest of parishioners.
+Sunningwell Parish Council (SPC) undertakes to collect and use the personal data of residents of the parish who have consented to the holding of specified personal information in compliance with the Data Protection Act 2018 (DPA).
+Our legal basis for processing this data is our legitimate interest as a parish council wishing to communicate with parishioners to convey information related to parish council activities which SPC considers to be in the interest of parishioners.
 All information held is that received from the data subjects with their own consent.
 We use the data for the administration of the parish database the communication of information and the organisation of SPC sponsored events.

 Information about our data use policies, including how you can see what data we hold about you, how you can limit its use and how you can ask for inaccuracies in data to be corrected is set out below and may also be obtained from the parish clerk upon written request.